Spencer Steer Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The Dodgers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 20th-ranked team ERA among all MLB pitching staffs (4.46).
+- The Dodgers' 4.52 team ERA ranks 22nd among all MLB pitching staffs.

-- The Dodgers rank 22nd in baseball in home runs surrendered (76 total, 1.3 per game).
+- Dodgers pitchers combine to allow 76 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Gonsolin (3-1) takes the mound for the Dodgers in his eighth start of the season.
-He has a 1.77 ERA in 35 2/3 innings pitched, with 25 strikeouts.
+- Syndergaard gets the start for the Dodgers, his 12th of the season.
+He is 1-4 with a 6.54 ERA and 35 strikeouts in 52 1/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander went six innings against the Washington Nationals, giving up one earned run while surrendering three hits.
+- In his last time out on Wednesday, the right-hander tossed five innings against the Washington Nationals, giving up five earned runs while surrendering seven hits.

-- The 29-year-old has amassed a 1.77 ERA and 6.3 strikeouts per nine innings across seven games this season, while giving up a batting average of .151 to his opponents.
+- The 30-year-old has an ERA of 6.54, with 6 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.